bpowers402/Value_it/README.md

 ## A second example

-To give a larger example of using the value iteration function, suppose we have a robot moving on a $3 \times 3$ grid, where the squares is the grid are labelled $a,b,c,d,e,f,g,h,i$, where $e$ is the middle suare.
-If the robot hits the right edge of the grid, it takes a penalty of 20 points, and if it reaches square $e$, it gaines a reward of $50$.
+To give a larger example of using the value iteration function, suppose we have a robot moving on a $3 \times 3$ grid, where the squares is the grid are labelled $a,b,c,d,e,f,g,h,i$, where $e$ is the middle square.
+If the robot hits the right edge of the grid, it takes a penalty of 20 points, and if it reaches square $e$, it gains a reward of $50$.
 The grid (with the expected rewards in brackets) for each space is given as follows:

 | | | |
 |---|---|---|